BruceGeLi/BruceGeLi.github.io/index.md

 # News

+August 2025, one co-authored paper got accepted by CoRL 2025 🇰🇷.

 May 2025, one co-authored paper got accepted by ICML 2025 🇨🇦.

 Jan.
 2025, my latest work got accepted by ICLR 2025 as a Spotlight paper🔥.
 I presented it in Singapore 🇸🇬.